sigmasaur/AwSW-it/README.md

 * At line 51-53: See lines 61-67 of [`adine1.rpy`](#adine1rpy).
 * At line 257, 264: Variable should probably be renamed from `mp.time` to `mp.tan`, although it's never used.
 * At line 405, 407, 417, 419: Rendered *leg*(*s*) as *paw*(*s*).
-* At line 771: Used the English name for *Freefall*, for coherence with the other names.
+* At line 771: Kept the English name for *Freefall*, for coherence with the other names.
 * At line 883: Enclosed *hawk* with italics tags.
 * At line 1035: Split in multiple parts to fit fewer lines.
 * At line 1278, 1282: *pockets* → *pocket*, to match line 2312 of [`chapter3.rpy`](#chapter3rpy).